arantebw/seed-cli/README.rst

 Project Idea
 ------------

-A CLI-based password manager that encrypts and decrypts the data stored in a file-based database.
+1. A CLI-based password manager that encrypts and decrypts the data stored in a file-based database.

+2. A tool that sends a request to a public Weather API and returns the weather forecasts of a specific location.

 License
 =======